Shrishambho/-volatile-pot-2156/README.md

 Stock Breaoker System.
 It service based website which offers services related buy and sole stocks.
 It consist of 3 section on main menu 1.Admin Login.
-2.Customer Login 3.Customer Sign up.
+2.Customer Login 3.Customer Sign up.\n
 In admin menu it consist of following sections
 1.